coreytaylorcompchem/comp_chem/ml/adme_models/caco2/README.md

 ![L2 variance](_images/l2_norm_variance.png)
 ![Per-fold variance](_images/weight_norms_comparison.png)

 Given there's large variation in a few variables in one Fold, some measure of normalisation and/or training more on larger molecules is warranted.
-But this model will do for most purposes.
+Certainly the number of really poor predictions is of concern, especially for molecules at the permeable end (Papp < 5).
+So given the model does well at predicting moderately to very poorly permeable molecules, the performance is probably unacceptable for now and we should aim for R² > 0.95.

 See `2025-09-21_ml_caco2.ipynb` for all the training code and analysis used to generate these data.